Information about Programs and Information Holdings: Sources of Federal Government and Employee Information 2021 to 2022

 4.2 Occupational Health and Safety

-The role of the Program is to ensure that workplaces in the federal jurisdiction are safe and healthy by working to reduce the number of work-related injuries and illnesses.
-Employers within the federal jurisdiction include those within industries such as: banking; rail, air and road transportation; marine shipping; many First Nations activities; federal Crown corporations; broadcasting and telecommunications; and the parliamentary precinct.
-The development of and amendments to legislation and regulations under Part II (Occupational Health and Safety) of the Canada Labour Code and the Non-Smoker's Health Act are the responsibility of the program, which ensures that workplaces are safe and able to keep up with the demands of the evolving workforce.
-The program also operates to create workplaces free from harassment and through a new Part IV of the Code promote ongoing compliance.
-It creates tools to increase awareness of health and safety issues and assist employers and employees to understand their duties and rights under the Code, conducts inspections and investigations, issues directions and can initiate prosecutions to enforce compliance with the Code.
-It also funds: a grant to support federal workplace health and safety objectives linked to Part II of the Code and a Grant and Contribution program to promote and co-develop labour management resources to reduce harassment and violence in the workplace.
+The role of the Occupational Health and Safety (OHS) Program is to ensure that workplaces in the federal jurisdiction are safe and healthy by working with federally regulated employers to reduce the number of work-related injuries and illnesses.
+Employers within the federal jurisdiction include those within industries such as: banking; rail, air and road transportation; marine shipping; specific First Nations activities; most federal Crown corporations; broadcasting and telecommunications; and the parliamentary precinct.
+The development and amendments of legislation and regulations under Part II (Occupational Health and Safety) of the Canada Labour Code (the Code) and the Non-Smoker's Health Act are the responsibility of the OHS program, which ensures that workplaces are safe and able to keep up with the increasing demands of the evolving workforce.
+The program also works to enable employers to ensure workplaces are free from harassment and violence.
+It creates tools to increase awareness of health and safety issues and assist employers and employees to understand their duties and rights under the Code.
+It conducts inspections and investigations, issues directions, can initiate prosecutions and through the new Administrative Monetary Penalties (AMP), in Part IV of the Code, promote ongoing compliance.
+It also funds a grant to support federal workplace health and safety objectives linked to Part II of the Code and a Grant and Contribution program to promote and co-develop labour management resources to reduce harassment and violence in the workplace.

 4.3 Federal Workers' Compensation